HimankSehgal/Semantic_Segmentation_With_U-Net/README.md

 ## Overview of Project:

-We are given a dataset which contains images of Dogs and Cats .
-Our aim is to develop an algorithm  which will take an input image and based on parameters the algorithm has learned , it will predict whether the given input test image is a cat or dog
+We are given Helen Dataset which contains images of faces of different persons.
+Our target is to classify each pixel as bg face lb rb le re nose ulip imouth llip hair

 ## Data Description:
 For this project , I will be using the data from a Kaggle Competition named <a href='https://www.kaggle.com/c/dogs-vs-cats'>Dogs v.
 Cats</a>.<br>